vsabolotny/lunch-finder-web-api/README.md

 $ docker-compose up -d
 ```

-Because I don't know how to fix it, you'll need to run it twice.
-Sorry.
+Because I don't know how to fix it, you'll need to run it twice, down and up.
+Sorry. :imp: :warning:

 ---
 # Development with kubernetes cluster